 - Explore commonalities.

 - Review the magic words from each generation and connect the dots.
 Who needs to hear what?

 - Use words that may resonate and have less generationally-defined meanings.

 - Makes a difference

 - Creates impact

-- o Fits your needs
+- Fits your needs

 - Solves your problems

 - Create a sense of community in your messaging that reaches out to all generations and shows the heart, soul and intellect of your organization think whole.

-- Work with a company who understands the generations for clarity on internal and external communications.
-(2) (Yes, that's a plug.)
+- Work with a consulting firm who understands the generations and can blast through generational, personal and cultural communication blocks.